drewbolles/website/content/blog/decoupled-drupal-8-tips.md

 ---
-title: "Decoupled Drupal 8 Tips"
+title: 'Decoupled Drupal 8 Tips'
-description: "Tips for developing a decoupled application with Drupal 8 as your backend"
+description: 'Tips for developing a decoupled application with Drupal 8 as your backend'
-date: "2020-01-11T11:47:26-0500"
+date: '2020-01-11T11:47:26-0500'
 ---

 I've been developing a decoupled Drupal 8 site for a while now, and I've gone through my shares of trials and tribulations.
 I've learned a few tips and tricks throughout the process that I'd like to share.